claudioacioli/udacity-frontend-nlp/README.md

 echo "API_KEY=abkjdkj58454" > .env
 ```

-This is a simple way to do that, but there are a lot of ways, so still confortable to do that.
+This is a simple way to do that, but there are a lot of ways, so feel free to do that.

 ## Running